Low-g condition: Helicopters

-On fixed-wing aircraft
+Fixed-wing aircraft

 Low-g conditions can also affect fixed-wing aircraft in some instances, mainly by disrupting the airflow over the wings, making them difficult or impossible to control via the aerodynamic surfaces.

 The controllability of an airplane by the control surfaces only depends on airspeed.
 So, if one keeps airspeed, control is retained.
-Usually the controllability is even increased, because there is no need to produce lift.
-0g forces are a minimal problem for fixed wing aircraft, but there are exceptions, including, but not limited to, airplanes with gravity-fed fuel systems.
+Usually the controllability is increased, because there is no need to produce lift.
+0 g forces are a minimal problem for fixed wing aircraft, but there are exceptions, including, but not limited to, airplanes with gravity-fed fuel systems.

 Use in space agencies

 To simulate 0-g conditions some space agencies uses a modified passenger aircraft to simulate a low-g condition.
 The ESA uses an Airbus A300, for example.
 NASA has the Vomit Comet.
-One upside down parabola simulates 0g for about 25 s.
+One upside down parabola simulates 0 g for about 25 s.